Mumbai 26/11 plotter Rana arrested, NIA set to overcome double jeopardy clause

 Sources tell OneIndia that India has completed the documentation formalities with the US authorities for his smooth extradition.
 Evidence relating to Rana has been shared with the authorities, the source also said.

-The matter was discussed during a visit by a team of the National Investigation Agency to the US on December 13 2018.
+The matter was discussed during a visit by a team of the National Investigation Agency (NIA) to the US on December 13, 2018.
 Rana has been charged for providing material support to the Lashkar-e-Tayiba.
-The extradition request made by India says that he is a terrorist of the Lashkar-e-Tayiba and was pat of the terror plot to attack the National Defence College, Delhi and Chabad Houses.
+The extradition request made by India says that he is a terrorist of the Lashkar-e-Tayiba and was part of the terror plot to attack the National Defence College, Delhi and Chabad Houses.

 India has sought his extradition on charges of forgery and criminal breach of trust.
 This was done because a double jeopardy clause in the US prevents Rana from being tired twice for the same offence.